AlSch092/PE-Injection/README.md

 # Injection Technique: Loaded Module Reflection
 Evasion & Injection Technique: Copies the current process module into a target process and begins execution (Windows)

-This example shows how we can mirror a loaded module (exe or dll) into another running process, which creates a 'rogue' module running inside the target process.
-Similar to shellcode injection, but has features of DLL/process injection.
-The injected module is undetected by most anti-cheat systems, thus it can be used for reading and writing memory.
+This example shows how we can mirror a loaded module (exe or dll) into another running process, which creates 'managed shellcode' with no detectable module running inside the target process.
+The injected module is undetected by most anti-cheat systems and won't show up from DLL walking, thus it can be used for delivery of some payload or patching bytes.

 Steps Taken:
 1. Open the target process and allocate space greater or equal to the payload's image size using `VirtualAllocEx`